Wizard of Oz (character): Oz books

 In The Marvelous Land of Oz, the Wizard is described as having usurped the throne of King Pastoria and handed over the baby princess to Mombi.
 This did not please the readers, and in Ozma of Oz, although the character did not appear, Baum described Ozma's abduction without including the Wizard as part of it.

 The Wizard returns in the novel Dorothy and the Wizard in Oz.
 With Dorothy and the boy Zeb, he falls through a crack in the earth; in their underground journey, he acts as their guide and protector.
 Oz explains that his real name is Oscar Zoroaster Phadrig Isaac Norman Henkle Emmannuel Ambroise Diggs.
 To shorten this name, he used only the initials of his first name and his first middle name "O.Z.", since the initials of his other middle names spell out the word pinhead which he didn't want to use.
 When Ozma rescues them from the underground kingdoms, he recounts his story of becoming the ruler of Oz, and Ozma explains that before the witches usurped her grandfather's throne (an occurrence happening long before the wizard arrived), the ruler of Oz had always been known as Oz or (if female) Ozma.
 Ozma then permits him to live in Oz permanently.
 He becomes an apprentice to Glinda (the most powerful magic-worker in Oz).
 Ozma decrees that, besides herself, only The Wizard and Glinda are allowed to use magic unless the other magic users have permits.

 In later books, he proves himself quite an inventor, providing devices that aid in various characters’ journeys.
 Some of his most elaborate devices are the balloon-powered Ozoplanes in Ozoplaning with the Wizard of Oz, and intelligent taxis called Scalawagons in The Scalawagons of Oz.

 Possible inspiration

 In The Annotated Wizard of Oz, Michael Patrick Hearn suggests that L. Frank Baum may have derived elements of the character and backstory of the Wizard from Washington Harrison Donaldson, a balloonist, ventriloquist and stage magician who worked for P. T. Barnum.
 On 15 July 1875, Donaldson made an ascent near Chicago and disappeared in a storm; neither he nor his balloon was ever seen again.

 The Wizard is also said to have been partly inspired by inventor Thomas Edison, whom author L. Frank Baum referred to as "The Wizard".
 A contemporary nickname for Edison was "The Wizard of Menlo Park".

 Adaptations

 Silent films (1908–1925)

-The Wizard has appeared in nearly every silent Oz film, portrayed by different actors each time.
+The Wizard appeared in nearly every silent Oz film, portrayed by different actors each time.